What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Cons:

-• Risk of Stockouts: Running out of critical supplies is risky.
+• Risk of Stockouts: Running out of critical supplies is a significant risk.

 • Dependency on Suppliers: Requires reliable suppliers with fast delivery times.